bt3gl/building_blog/content/intro_threat_intel.md

 #### URL live feed endpoint

 Calls `url/distribution` VirusTotal API endpoint.
-Use to get a live a feed with the latest URLs submitted to VirusTotal.
+Use to get a live feed with the latest URLs submitted to VirusTotal.

 ```python
 vt.get_url_distribution()